Tulane hosts Vanterpool and Florida Atlantic - WTOP News

 New Orleans; Sunday, 1 p.m.
 EST

-BOTTOM LINE: Florida Atlantic plays Tulane after Devin Vanterpool scored 21 points in Florida Atlantic’s 110-70 victory over the UTSA Roadrunners.
+BOTTOM LINE: Florida Atlantic visits Tulane after Devin Vanterpool scored 21 points in Florida Atlantic’s 110-70 win against the UTSA Roadrunners.

 The Green Wave have gone 7-2 at home.
-Tulane allows 74.9 points to opponents and has been outscored by 1.1 points per game.
+Tulane is 3-0 in games decided by 3 points or fewer.

-The Owls have gone 1-0 against AAC opponents.
-Florida Atlantic ranks fourth in the AAC shooting 36.4% from 3-point range.
+The Owls are 1-0 in conference matchups.
+Florida Atlantic ranks fifth in the AAC with 11.6 offensive rebounds per game led by Maxim Logue averaging 2.1.

 Tulane averages 73.8 points per game, 0.4 more points than the 73.4 Florida Atlantic gives up.
-Florida Atlantic has shot at a 47.3% clip from the field this season, 2.5 percentage points above the 44.8% shooting opponents of Tulane have averaged.
+Florida Atlantic averages 9.9 made 3-pointers per game this season, 1.2 more made shots on average than the 8.7 per game Tulane allows.

 The Green Wave and Owls meet Sunday for the first time in conference play this season.

-TOP PERFORMERS: Rowan Brumbaugh averages 1.9 made 3-pointers per game for the Green Wave, scoring 18.5 points while shooting 38.0% from beyond the arc.
-Curtis Williams is averaging 12.7 points, 5.1 rebounds and 1.7 steals over the past 10 games.
+TOP PERFORMERS: Rowan Brumbaugh is averaging 18.5 points, 3.4 assists and two steals for the Green Wave.
+Curtis Williams is averaging 13.4 points over the last 10 games.

-Vanterpool averages 2.2 made 3-pointers per game for the Owls, scoring 17.0 points while shooting 36.7% from beyond the arc.
-Kanaan Carlyle is shooting 44.2% and averaging 12.7 points over the last 10 games.
+Vanterpool is scoring 17.0 points per game with 6.8 rebounds and 2.5 assists for the Owls.
+Kanaan Carlyle is averaging 12.7 points over the past 10 games.

 LAST 10 GAMES: Green Wave: 7-3, averaging 74.0 points, 28.8 rebounds, 13.7 assists, 8.3 steals and 4.4 blocks per game while shooting 43.1% from the field.
 Their opponents have averaged 75.8 points per game.